 We may agree today with the ancient sage and philosophers, including Buddha, about some specific ways in which we can free ourselves from suffering.
 By pursuing the following:

 - Connection with reality (connection with others, the world, and nature)

 The common way to reach such perfections in the ancient world (regardless of culture) was through meditation exercises.
 Ancient philosophers didn´t focus much on developing theories but rather on discovering spiritual practices that could allow us to experience a richer, healthier, and harmonious life.

 Meditation is, then, the main tool used since ancient times to deal with individual and social suffering.
 It is the method that we, as humans, have been using throughout the years to sustain our mental health.
 And it´s still one of the most efficient, holistic, and universal ways to take care of our inner world and develop further our sense of belonging, wonder, connection with higher energies, and inner peace.

 “Very little is needed to make a happy life; it is all within yourself in your way of thinking.”
 Marcus Aurelius

 Although meditation alone is already amazing, developing a lifestyle that supports the practice – following the 5 acts of self-discipline for example – is the perfect combination for a great and sustainably healthy mind.
-This is the example of a lifestyle that we, as humans, have been cultivating throughout the years to sustain our mental health.
+This is an example of a lifestyle that we, as humans, have been cultivating throughout the years to sustain our mental health.
 This is not my opinion, this has been told over and over again for the last 2500 years.
-This is an ongoing echo.
+It is an ongoing echo.
 The constant advice.
 The truth that always comes back.